-Clearing Office, or by the Administrator to recover a debt or fine, a report purporting to be signed by the Administrator or any other person authorized by him shall be evidence of the facts therein stated.
+(xix) A certificate signed by the Administrator that an order a report purporting to be signed by the Administrator or any other person authorized by him shall be evidence of the facts therein stated.

 (xix) A certificate signed by the Administrator that an order or other instrument purporting to be made or issued by the Clearing Office or by the Administrator is so made or issued shall be conclusive evidence of the facts so certified.